tensorflow/tensorflow/tensorflow/docs_src/performance/quantization.md

 The min and max operations actually look at the values in the input float tensor, and then feeds them into the Dequantize operation that converts the tensor into eight-bits.
-There're more details on how the quantized representation works later on.
+There are more details on how the quantized representation works later on.

 Once the individual operations have been converted, the next stage is to remove